Find a program your reader will love.

 Now that we have learned what makes a bad speech, what makes a great story, and gotten the nerve to do it, participants will have not only the opportunity but the drive to do the best speech they possibly can!
 But there's a twist!
 I won't make it easy!
 In a fun, friendly way, I'll do my best to be as distracting as possible, recreating potential worst case scenarios for someone giving a speech.
 We'll make a game out of learning how to continue on with the speech!
 Then, we'll celebrate their success!

 BONUS TIME!
 15 minutes: Q&A

 Now that you're an expert, let's go into bonus time!
 Now is your chance to ask any questions you have about public speaking, becoming a storyteller, or being a writer!
 Do you need more detailed techniques?
 Do you want feedback on a specific speech you're about to give?
 Do you want me to rehearse something with you?
 Or do you want advice on how to make storytelling a career?
 Whatever would best help you, I'm here to help!

 About the Author

-Ryan Estrada is a bestselling, award-winning author, artist, and adventurer who travels the world making comics.
+Ryan Estrada is an Eisner-nominated, bestselling, award-winning author, artist, and adventurer who travels the world making comics.
 He started submitting comics to newspapers at age six, and has since written for Star Trek, Popeye, Garfield and Flash Gordon.
 His graphic novel Banned Book Club was named one of the best books of 2020 by NPR!Visit profile and see all programs